 The Construction Performance Guide for New Home Warranty in Alberta provides the basic requirements of warranty coverage and recommended minimum performance expectations for new homes in the province.

 The exclusion of an issue from the guide does not mean that it is not a defect or that a warranty provider is not responsible for addressing the issue.

-The new home warranty coverage limit and/or rebuild amount, as established in the Home Warranty Insurance Regulation, is set at a maximum of $265,000 for a single family home and $130,000 for a unit in a condominium or other multi-family complex.
+The new home warranty coverage limit and/or rebuild amount, as established in the Home Warranty Insurance Regulation, is set at a minimum of $265,000 for a single family home and $130,000 for a unit in a condominium or other multi-family complex.
 Homeowners can choose to buy additional coverage if they wish.

 The coverage limits are based on the average cost of rebuilding a home.
 This includes the structure but does not include other costs such as land, contents or landscaping.

 There is also up to $3.3 million in coverage for common property of each building of a multi-family project (such as, elevators, lobbies, stairwells and building envelope).

 When construction defects are found in a new home, homeowners can file a claim with their warranty provider.
 Warranty providers are responsible for working with builders to correct the defects.
 Learn more about Warranty claims.

 - Blanket Home Warranty Ltd.

 - Millennium Insurance Corporation